YaCy

 YaCy (pronounced “ya see”) is a free distributed search engine built on the principles of peer-to-peer (P2P) networks, created by Michael Christen in 2003.
-The engine is written in Java and distributed on several hundred computers, As of September 2006, so-called YaCy-peers.
+The engine is written in Java and distributed on several hundred "YaCy-peer" computers, As of September 2006.

-Each YaCy-peer independently crawls through the Internet, analyzes and indexes found web pages, and stores indexing results in a common database (so-called index) which is shared with other YaCy-peers using principles of peer-to-peer.
+Each YaCy-peer independently crawls through the Internet, analyzes and indexes found web pages, and stores indexing results in a common database which is shared with other YaCy-peers using principles of peer-to-peer.
 This decentralized approach ensures privacy and eliminates the need for a central server.

 Compared to semi-distributed search engines, the YaCy network has a distributed architecture.
 All YaCy-peers are equal and no central server exists.
 It can be run either in a crawling mode or as a local proxy server, indexing web pages visited by the person running YaCy on their computer.
 Several mechanisms are provided to protect the user's privacy.
 Search functions are accessed by a locally run web server which provides a search box to enter search terms, and returns search results in a format similar to popular search engines.